This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 How to apply for Hajj from Qatar

-• enter your personal information accurately and verify your validity to ensure the acceptance of the application
+• Enter your personal information accurately and verify your validity to ensure the acceptance of the application

-• upon completing the registration process, the applicant will receive a message including a password to log in to the website in case of including associates, on the condition that the resident or the associate has resided in Qatar for three years or more
+• Upon completing the registration process, the applicant will receive a message including a password to log in to the website in case of including associates, on the condition that the resident or the associate has resided in Qatar for three years or more

-• once an online application is successfully completed, the applicant receives a text message from the Department of Hajj and Umrah
+• Once an online application is successfully completed, the applicant receives a text message from the Department of Hajj and Umrah

-• a second message will be sent if the applicant is selected for the pilgrimage
+• A second message will be sent if the applicant is selected for the pilgrimage

-• once all procedures are completed, pilgrims will get a third text message that specifies their identification number
+• Once all procedures are completed, pilgrims will get a third text message that specifies their identification number

-The Haj Guide app
+The Hajj Guide app

 Furthermore, it also includes some hotlines that are connected with the officials to assist the pilgrims.
 To connect to the hotline, pilgrims can dial 8003040444 with a Qatari or Saudi SIM card free of charge.